JHUAPL/PACMANs/matlabCESM2/README.md

 Deprecated codes:
-zonalV, zonalTSrho0, now combined into the zonalVTSrho0 series cesm2to4box, now replaced by cesm2to4boxNewFw, which calculates freshwater fluxes differently
+zonalV, zonalTSrho0, now combined into the zonalVTSrho0 series cesm2to4box, replaced by cesm2to4boxNewFw, which calculates freshwater fluxes differently, now replaced by cesm2to4boxCorrect which has better variable names